 Back and shoulders

-The back is probably one of the biggest bugbears for hairy people, not only because it’s hard to reach but it’s seen as one of the most unattractive areas to have excessive hair.
+The back is probably one of the biggest bugbears for hairy people, not only because it’s hard to reach but because it’s seen as one of the most unattractive areas to have excessive hair.
 In our experience, professional IPL laser treatment is the best course of action for getting rid of fuzz in this area, a treatment that we’ll talk about in more depth in the ‘Methods’ section, further down.

 If you like to wear vests in summer but don’t love the bush that protrudes from under your pits, it might be worth giving this area some grooming love.
 We wouldn’t recommend shaving it, but seen as armpit hair holds onto odour and sweat, trimming it back with scissors or a body trimmer on a long length setting will mean you won’t need to use as much deodorant.